joenba7/joenba7.github.io/docs/posts/ncat-a-modern-implementation-of-netcat.md

 ..and connect to it from another machine:

 ```
-ncat <server> 10100
+ncat  10100
 ```

 Type in some text and the line will appear on the other machine when you press enter.
-You won't be able to see who wrote what, but hey, it's good enough if you want to communicate with someone.
+You won’t be able to see who wrote what, but hey, it’s good enough if you want to communicate with someone.

-#### Second way
+#### **Second** way

-The new fancier way of starting a chat-server is by using **chat**:
+The new fancier way of starting a chat-server is by using **–chat**:

 ```
 ncat --chat -l 10100